cloudyspells/PsrAzDo-workbooks/README.md

 #### Run the pipeline

-Run the pipeline to verify the deployment.
+Run the pipeline to verify the setup.
 The pipeline will run for approximately 2 to 5 minutes depending on the size of the Azure DevOps project.
 Do not run the pipeline more than once a day as the workbook is designed to analyze a single day of data.

+**Note:** When running the pipeline for the first time, it will take up to 15 minutes for data to appear in the workbook.

 #### Check the workbook